Whitby Writers Group

 Q. How much will it cost me?

-A. There are no subscription fees or hidden extras.
-We use the Venue on the understanding we will each buy a tea or coffee (£2.50), collected by the Chairman during the meeting.
+A. There are no subscription fees or hidden extras like obligatory raffle tickets.
+We use the Venue on the understanding we each buy a tea or coffee (£3 as of May 2024).
+For the venue’s convenience this is collected by the Chairperson during the meeting.

 Q. Does Whitby Writers Group publish members’ books, poems or stories?

 However in past years the Group has published two anthologies of members’ work under the imprint of Undead Tree Publications.
 On both occasions this was a decision made by a quorum of members at one of the ordinary meetings.
-There is no guarantee this will happen again in future years.
+There is no guarantee this will happen again.

 Q. How is Undead Tree Publications connected to the Whitby Writers Group?

 A. Undead Tree Publications (UTP) is entirely independent of the Whitby Writers Group.
 It is a not-for-profit imprint of an independent (“indie”) publishing house, run as a hobby by one of our members.
-Some members have self-published their own books under this imprint, but there is no obligation or even recommendation to do so.
+Some members have self-published their own books under this imprint, but there is no obligation to do so, or even recommendation.

-UTP is only for you if you know your prospective audience and will be selling the books yourself, and are happy for royalties to be paid to a registered charity.
+UTP is only for authors who know their prospective audience, will be selling the books themselves, and accept that all royalties will be paid to a registered national charity.

 Q. Does WWG run classes in creative writing?